 It is our interpretation that the safest approach is to report your gains and losses from margin trading as capital gains.

-Taxable income from Mining & Staking
+Taxable Income From Mining and Staking

 Any cryptocurrency received from mining activity, such as bitcoin or ethereum, shall be reported as income in your annual tax return.
 However, different tax rules apply if HMRC considers the activity to be classified as a business or just a hobby.
 This depends on several factors such as: